palaziv/DownloadWallBypasser/README.md

 *The reason I made this userscript is that I do not want to be forced to follow a bunch of unrelated accounts and to comment.
 I also do not like the idea that these sites have access to my account.
 If I like an artists work I will support him anyway!*

-*Feel free to improve this script!
-As I am not a professional web developer the code looks pretty ugly.
-But it works :)*
+*Feel free to improve this script!*